2010 Gaza flotilla raid: Detention of activists

 Arab Knesset Member Haneen Zoabi was released on 1 June.
 She attempted to address the Knesset, but was interrupted by other lawmakers, who told her to "go to Gaza, traitor."
 She received multiple death threats by phone and mail, and was placed under armed protection after nearly 500 people signed up to a Facebook page calling for her execution.
 As a punitive measure for her involvement in the flotilla raid, the Knesset stripped her of five parliamentary privileges: the right to carry a diplomatic passport, the right to financial assistance for legal expenses, the right to visit countries with which Israel does not have diplomatic relations, the right to participate in Knesset discussions, and the right to vote in parliamentary committees.
 A Knesset committee recommended that her parliamentary immunity be revoked, but Knesset Speaker Reuven Rivlin blocked the recommendation from being voted on.

 Four other Israeli Arabs who participated in the flotilla were detained and later released on bail.
 On 3 June, the Ashkelon Magistrates' Court accepted an appeal for their release with bail, under the conditions that they remain under house arrest until 8 June, and do not leave the country for 45 days.

 The Israeli nationals who were on board were investigated on suspicion of attempting to enter the Gaza Strip unlawfully.
 None of them were suspected of assaulting Israeli soldiers.
 In September 2011, Attorney-General Yehuda Weinstein ended the investigation.
 The Israeli Justice Ministry stated, "after examining the overall evidence in the case and the legal issues pertaining to the matter, the attorney general has decided to close the case as a result of significant evidentiary and legal difficulties."

 Some the activists said that they were beaten during interrogations.
 Mattias Gardell also said there was sleep deprivation and that he was beaten several times.
 They also said that treatment depended on their skin colour, ethnicity and if they had a Muslim-sounding name.
 One activist said they were not allowed to contact lawyers and were videotaped throughout.
 According to Henning Mankell, Israeli authorities confiscated their money, credit cards, mobile phones, laptops, cameras, and personal belongings including clothes.
 They were only allowed to keep papers.

 Several passengers had charges made to their confiscated debit cards and cell phones.
 Israel pledged to investigate the issue.
-An IDF officer and three soldiers were subsequently arrested by Israeli military police and charged with stealing laptops and mobile phones from passengers.
+An IDF officer and three soldiers were arrested by Israeli military police and charged with stealing laptops and mobile phones from passengers.
 Turkish journalist Adem Özköse, who was aboard the Marmara, said Israel's prison was like a 5-star hotel compared to Syria's jails.